Skip to main content

 FieldDescription

-config_queriesNumber of SQL queries executed to retrieve configuration data
+config_queriesNumber of queries to load the configuration

-duration_parse_configTime spent retrieving and parsing the configuration
+duration_parse_configTime to prepare the configuration

-base_data_query_startTimestamp when the base query started
+base_data_query_startTimestamp when the data query started

-base_data_query_returnedTimestamp when the base query completed
+base_data_query_returnedTimestamp when the data query completed

 extended metadata